StevenWInfo/haskell-soda/docs/doc.md

 ##SODA Responses

 Using the `getSodaBody` function you can send a query to a SODA dataset and get an `IO` response back which has already been interpreted into the Haskell datatypes that that corresponds to the different SODA types.
 Using the `getSodaBody` function you can send a query to a SODA dataset and you'll get back a value of type `IO Response`.
-The `Response` type is a list of `Row`s, and a `Row` is an association list of `(String, ReturnValue)` tuples.
-You can easily retreive values from rows using functions like `lookup`, which is in the Haskell Prelude.
+The `Response` type is a list of `Row`s, and a `Row` is a [(Strict) HashMap](https://hackage.haskell.org/package/unordered-containers-0.2.7.2/docs/Data-HashMap-Strict.html) of `Strings` as keys and `ReturnValue` as values.

 The `ReturnValue` type is an abstract data type (ADT) which has a different constructor to hold each SODA datatype.
 For example, a `ReturnType` constructed by the `RPoint` constructor will have type `Point`.
 Due to a [known issue](https://github.com/StevenWInfo/haskell-soda/issues/28) responses won't include values of SODA `Double` types. `SodaNum` and `Money` return just fine though.